al3xandr3/al3xandr3.github.io/_posts/2020-08-20-Books-and-Content.md

 ### Lex friedman podcasts
 Not every interview is great, but some are

-### 15 Secrets Successful People Know About Time Management: The Productivity Habits of 7 Billionaires, 13 Olympic Athletes, 29 Straight-A Students, and 239 Entrepreneurs
+### 15 Secrets Successful People Know About Time Management
 Loads of practical advice.
 Some are recycling from other sources, but i appreciated the focus on time management.
 Morning routines.